 An overview of assistive technology

 Assistive technology is equipment or devices that help you do things you can’t do because of your disability.
-It ranges from low-cost to high-cost, can be bought from a store, modified or custom-made.

-We fund assistive technology that’s directly related to your disability.
 Assistive technology can help you do something more easily or safely.
-It can also help you to live more independently.
+It can also help you live more independently.

-We will only fund assistive technology that is:
+We only fund assistive technology that’s:

 • directly related to your disability

-• will help you work towards your goals
+• helpful to work towards your goals

 • something our rules say we can fund